-If you asked me what my favourite kitchen design is, the answer is easy: a galley as you’d find in the Barbican, given a bit of a modern update (and with a little more space to move).
-It’s oddly specific, I know, and the original designs in those flats are very utilitarian, but I love a good bit of retro style.
+If you asked me what my favourite kitchen design is, the answer is easy.
+A galley as you’d find in the Barbican, given a bit of a modern update (and with more space to move).
+It’s oddly specific, I know, and the original designs in those flats are very utilitarian.
+But I love a good bit of retro style.

-So you can imagine how I instantly fell for John and Faye Parton’s soft pink scheme, which not only comes in a cool colour but also fits perfectly into its surroundings – after all, their south east London home was built just before the 60s began.
+So you can imagine how I instantly fell for John and Faye Parton’s soft pink compact kitchen.
+It not only comes in a cool colour but also fits perfectly into its surroundings.
+After all, their south east London home was built just before the 1960s began.

 But before I waffle on – and believe me, I could – I’ll let them tell the story.
 They spoke to my colleague Michelle Perret, and told her all about how their scheme came together – swoon.

-Knowing they wanted an unusual colour, homeowners John and Faye Parton picked a pastel pink – or, as it is officially called, Ruskin Blossom – to create a bright and fun space for their compact kitchen redesign.
+Knowing they wanted an unusual colour, homeowners John and Faye Parton picked a pastel pink for their compact kitchen.
+Ruskin Blossom is its official name.
+This created a bright and fun space for their compact kitchen redesign.

-The couple moved into the flat in Gipsy Hill, south east London five years ago after being drawn to its beautiful design.
+The couple moved into the flat in Gipsy Hill, south east London, five years ago.
+They were drawn to its beautiful design.
 Built in 1959, it still retained many original features and John and Faye patiently waited to redo the space for financial reasons.

-“The property itself was in a poor state when we moved in and there were other jobs that needed doing more urgently – so it was a while before we had the money for a new kitchen,” John explains.
+“The property itself was in a poor state when we moved in.
+And there were other jobs that needed doing more urgently,” John explains.
+“So it was a while before we had the money for a new kitchen.”

 The small room’s previous design was cramped, with both a dark, fake wood veneer and marble worktop.
-To fit in with the rest of the apartment, it needed an improved layout and access to more natural light.
-Here, John explains how the project came together…
+To fit in with the rest of the apartment, they needed to improve its layout and give it access to more natural light.
+Here, John explains how the compact kitchen project came together…